DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 After an enforcement action is announced where the monetary sanctions exceed $1 million, the SEC will post a Notice of Covered Action on its website.
 Within 90 calendar days of the notice date, SEC whistleblowers are required to mail or fax a completed application for an award, SEC Form WB-APP, to the SEC Office of the Whistleblower.
 As a courtesy, the SEC Staff often notifies known SEC whistleblowers or their legal counsel about the successful enforcement action and the opportunity to apply for an award.
 That being said, SEC whistleblowers are solely responsible for monitoring the SEC’s Notices of Covered Actions, so they don’t miss the award application deadline.
 On behalf of our clients, due to the high-stakes involved, SEC Whistleblower Advocates regularly monitors these notices and files lengthy and substantive applications for awards that address the governing law and highlight their many significant contributions during the SEC investigation and any related prosecution.

 Yes.
 To avoid this relatively common phenomenon, we closely analyze the SEC’s denial orders.
-As of December 2020, the most common reasons for denial, in order of frequency, are: the information didn’t lead to a successful enforcement action; the information was not “original” within the meaning of the program rules; and the award application was not filed within the required 90 day period.
+The most common reasons for denial, in order of frequency, are: the information didn’t lead to a successful enforcement action; the information was not “original” within the meaning of the program rules; and the award application was not filed within the required 90-day period.

 It depends on the case.
-Typically, after the SEC posts the Notice of Eligibility, it takes 12-18 months for SEC whistleblowers to receive their monetary award.
-To expedite the process, the SEC Office of the Whistleblower has hired several additional staff members.
+Typically, after the SEC posts the Notice of Eligibility, it takes 2-3 years for SEC whistleblowers to receive their monetary award.
+To expedite the process, the SEC Office of the Whistleblower has hired several additional staff members and implemented new procedures.
 Once the current backlog has been addressed, we expect the standard wait time for SEC whistleblowers will be reduced.
 Factors that may influence the speed in which whistleblower payments are made include: the nature and size of the related enforcement action, whether there are other award applicants and whether one or more applicants appeal the Commission’s award determination.

 The SEC has been given broad discretion to make determinations of whether, to whom, and in what amounts to make SEC Whistleblower Program awards.
 As a general rule, if an SEC whistleblower is denied an award it can appeal the Commission’s determination to the United States Court of Appeals for the District of Columbia Circuit or to a local federal appeals court, but the whistleblower cannot appeal the amount of award granted.
 Appeals must be filed within 30 days of the SEC’s adverse decision being issued.